 In May 2019 he was invited to sit as a member of the Expert Panel for the design of the Yorkshire Local Industrial Strategy.

-He is a Fellow of the Royal Society of Arts and a member of the Regional Studies Association.
+He is a Fellow of the Royal Society of Arts, a member of the Regional Studies Association, and an associate member of the Institute of Place Management.
 He tweets at @ChristianSpence and blogs at www.christianspence.co.uk.

 Words of wisdom